 0 images remaining

-Congenital diaphragmatic hernias occurs in 1 of every 2000-3000 live births and accounts for up to 8% of all major congenital abnormalities.
+Congenital diaphragmatic hernias occurs in 1 of every 2000-3000 live births and account for up to 8% of all major congenital abnormalities.

 There are 3 main types of congenital diaphragmatic hernia:

 Left-sided Bochdalek hernias are most common, accounting for approximately 85% of cases.
 Left-sided hernias, lacking the 'protective' effect of the liver may have herniation of both the small and large bowel and intraabdominal solid organs into the thoracic cavity.

 When right-sided, only the liver and a portion of the large bowel tend to herniate.
 Bilateral hernias are uncommon and are usually fatal due to pulmonary hypoplasia.